Sdamirsa/MedQA-BBY/README.md

 >
 > Our challenge, then, is to craft a world for our children where peace is not a distant aspiration, but a carefully cultivated reality.
 This requires us to recognize the humanity in all people, even those whose governments we oppose.
 May our children inherit a world where peace is not just a dream, but a reality we've worked tirelessly to create.

+# MedQA-BBY Description
+Utilising 40 labelled instances (development set), we identified the optimal OpenAI model, prompt, and temperature settings for performing four text classification tasks: system/organ, discipline, medicine-or-pharmacy, and sub-speciality.
+We then employed GPT-4 for initial labeling.
+Subsequently, each question underwent review by an MD graduate during the enrichment phase.
+This process involved adding one contradictory answer and one additional correct answer to the list of options.
+Finally, another MD-level reviewer conducted a second check of all options to ensure accuracy and consistency.

 # Special thanks

 - Thanks to Jin Di et al. for providing the MedQA dataset ([paper](https://arxiv.org/abs/2009.13081), [github](https://github.com/jind11/MedQA?tab=readme-ov-file))